-Colour Notes was an exploration of how each Studio 21 artist expresses and interprets their own response to colour through narratives and memories.
+The work was in response to a Studio 21 exhibition theme to explore how each Studio 21 artist expresses and interprets their own response to colour through narratives and memories.
 It was launched at the Knitting and Stitching Show at Alexandra Palace October 2018 and toured to various venues in the UK.

 Deliberately open-ended, this theme inspired searching and thought provoking responses.
 Each artist individually explored and challenged their personal use of colour.
 Theory books were relegated to the background, ensuring that each piece was worked reflexively and intuitively.

-I created two pieces in response to my investigation into my response to colour.
+I created two pieces in response to my investigation into my relationship with colour.
 The first combined rainbow and earth colours to create a mother dragon protecting her eggs.
 The second explored reflective colour and gave me the opportunity to incorporate simple interactivity.

 MUJUGAE AND JIGU